coding-allies/projects-platform-frontend/README.md

 1. Visit <https://nodejs.org/en/download/> and download and run the Windows installer.

-## Eslint

-1. Search 'windows powershell' in the start menu and open it.
-2. Run `npm i -g eslint` .
-When finished close windows powershell.

 ## Git

 Git is already installed on Ubuntu as it comes built in.
 VSCode however also uses Git for it's source-control tool to work.
 But since VSCode is a Windows application, it doesn't know how to use Ubuntu's version of Git.